softwaresaved/build_and_test_examples/travis/Languages.md

 **Python**

-nosetests is pre-installed by Travis CI, but we will install the Python coverage package, using the Python `pip` package installer, so we can generate a code coverage report, a report on the lines of code executed by our tests.
+pytest's `py.test` test runner is pre-installed by Travis CI, but we will install the Python `pytest-cov` package, using the Python `pip` package installer, so we can generate a code coverage report, a report on the lines of code executed by our tests.
 We will then change into our `python` directory:

 ```
 before_install:
-  - pip install coverage
+  - pip install pytest-cov
   - cd python
 ```